ValtteriL/iec62443-svv-demo/SVV-1.md

 - Verify locked acccount will result in account locked log entry
 - Verify invalid input will result in invalid input log entry

+#### CR 2.9 Audit storage capacity

+The component is designed to be run on a common server and its audit logs are stored into a file on disk.
+The disk space is not on the component's responsibility, but the server administrator's.

+The component will continue to function even if the audit logging functionality fails to work.
+Failure could be caused by for example disk space running out.

+Possible functional test cases:
+- Verify greeting generation works even if the log file is read only